Druckansicht der Internetadresse:

 What is the Elite Network of Bavaria?

-The Elite Network of Bavaria is an initiative to support young academic talents and consists of the following support programs: Elite Graduate Programs, the Max Weber-Program of Bavaria, International Doctorate Programs, Research Scholarships and International Junior Research Groups.
+The Elite Network of Bavaria is an initiative of the Bavarian State to support young academic talents and consists of the following support programs: Elite Graduate Programs, the Max Weber-Program of Bavaria, International Doctorate Programs, Research Scholarships and International Junior Research Groups.
 The Elite Network of Bavaria is designed for exceptionally self-motivated and talented undergraduate and doctoral students.

-The Global Change Ecology Elite study program combines the expertise of the Universities of Bayreuth, Augsburg and Würzburg, with that of Bavarian and international research institutions, as well as economic, administrative and international organizations.
+The elite study program Global Change Ecology (M.Sc.) combines the expertise of the Universities of Bayreuth and Augsburg, with that of Bavarian and international research institutions, as well as economic, administrative and international organizations.

 Will my academic background suit the requisites of this study program?

-The courses in the graduate program require a high level of performance.
+The courses in the elite study program Global Change Ecology (M.Sc.) require a high level of performance.
 Students are selected via a standardized aptitude assessment procedure (see regulations for more details) that meets the highest international criteria.

 Bachelor degrees related to all fields of environmental science will provide for acceptance to the program, for example: biology, hydrology, meteorology, environmental physics, environmental informatics, geoecology, landscape ecology, geography, science of forestry or agricultural science or an equivalent degree.
 Also related bachelor degrees in social sciences will be accepted if the person is motivated towards topics of global change which could be expressed in the motivation letter.

-What are the opportunities for future career that the students have?
+What opportunities for future career do the students have?

-The study of global change ecology relies not only in course modules, but also offers the opportunity to gain practical experience via internships.
+Studying in the elite study program Global Change Ecology (M.Sc.) relies not only in course modules, but also offers the opportunity to gain practical experience via internships.
 Internships are possible within four main areas including economy, research, administration and international organizations.
 In this way, students can build up a scientific and professional network already during their studies.

 Science schools aim at integrating students in current developments in the rapidly changing scientific field of global change research.
 Intensive external and internal courses allow for students to make direct contact with other lecturers and practitioners and peers from other study programs and universities.